January

 10 – Sikh extremists bomb three cities in India, killing 84 people.

 11 – Over 50 soccer fans die as fire sweeps through the packed main stand at the Bradford City football ground during a match against Lincoln City.
-More than 150 others are injured (pictured at right).
+More than 150 others are injured (pictured).

 11 – A man is killed during violent clashes at a Birmingham City v Leeds United football (soccer) match.